ArthurRomanha/Forca/README.md

 # Forca
 ## Developing

-project developed in the classroom from the course of Alura
+Project developed in the classroom from the course of Alura